Let go of all of those ideas about being someone else.

 So what if you spend your weekends catching up with your sorority sisters or planning for your next Comic Con?
 In the bigger picture, the “clique” that you fall into can be as irrelevant as your GPA is after graduation.

 What works for me (or anyone else) isn’t going to work for you, and it doesn’t need to.
-You don’t have to love lipstick, Beyoncé (yeah, we went there), or “Game of Thrones” to be awesome.
+You don’t have to love lipstick, Taylor Swift (yeah, we went there), or “The Office” to be awesome.

 Do this!
 Embracing what you love can be a powerful thing — especially for those around you.
 After all, if I see you out there being as badass as you are, I’m going to ask myself, what’s stopping me?

 No, I’m not talking about highlighter.
 I’m talking about genuine, glowing-from-the-inside-out shine.
-Kind of like what Anna Kendrick has going on, but multiplied by 100.
+Kind of like what Margot Robbie has going on, but multiplied by 100.

 It’s no secret that happiness is contagious.
 In fact, science shows that when you’re around people who are happy, you tend to take on their winning personality.
 You’ll find yourself feeling happier, more energized, and less stressed overall.